NRJ (Belgium)

 NRJ Belgique is a private Belgian radio station broadcasting in Wallonia and Brussels, and is the Belgian version of the popular French radio station NRJ.

 A Flemish NRJ was launched on 3 September 2018.
 Airing in Dutch, it is owned by SBS Belgium and Mediahuis, which propose programming independently from the NRJ Group (unlike its French-language counterpart).
+Starting in September 2023, this station switched to a non-stop music format (only interrupted with news and advertising) and stopped broadcasting on FM, becoming a DAB+-only station.

 History

 On 24 June 1994 the Belgian version of NRJ was created by the NRJ Group.

 NRJ Hits TV

 NRJ Hits TV is Belgium's first and only television channel broadcasting non-stop video clips from French, Belgian and international artists 24/7.
 It was launched in 2014 as an internet channel, but went on cable/satellite on 29 March 2016.
 The promise is "Hit Music Only".

 In fact, on the plan, Marco Leulier, the channel's program director, found that it was not necessary to broadcast all day, every day music videos only.
 Formerly, there was a plan of creating an MyNRJ-style block on NRJ Hits TV, but this was later removed.